Blachehan History, Family Crest & Coats of Arms

 The surname Blachehan was first found in Durham but also in other areas of Britain including John Blakeman who was listed in Devon during the reign of Henry III and in Norfolk where Blacheman filius Aedwardi was listed in the Pipe Rolls of 1166.
 Jordanus filius Blakeman was listed in the Pipe Rolls of Hampshire of 1188.
 A few years later the Pipe Rolls of 1206 listed John Blakeman in Surrey.

-Important Dates for the Blachehan family
+Early History of the Blachehan family

 This web page shows only a small excerpt of our Blachehan research.
 Another 123 words (9 lines of text) covering the years 108 and 1086 are included under the topic Early Blachehan History in all our PDF Extended History products and printed products wherever possible.